 To an artist, there is no higher compliment.

 Joel S. teaches drum, music performance, music theory and percussion lessons to students of all ages in Chicago, IL.
 Joel joined the TakeLessons team in August 2012, with his Bachelor’s degree in Percussion from the New England Conservatory, and a Master’s degree from the Chicago College of Performing Arts.
-Learn more about Joel, or visit TakeLessons to search for a drum teacher near you!
+Visit TakeLessons to search for a drum teacher near you!

 Photo by gregthemayor.